flare-foundation/flare-stake-tool/README.md

 ## Installation

 There are two ways to install the tool.
-Unless you plan to contribute to this repository, We recommend using `npm` (version >= 16).
+Unless you plan to contribute to this repository, We recommend using `yarn` and `node` with version >= 16.

 ### Using npm